Novelist, screenwriter, and consultant psychiatrist.

 Rosie is the co-founder of Crime Cymru, a collective of Welsh crime writers.
 Across the genre sea, she was a judge for Best Newcomer at the British Fantasy Awards 2019.

-Between writing and medicine, she blogs about psychiatry and psychology for writers in her Freudian Script series, advocating for accurate and sensitive portrayals of people with mental health problems in fiction.
+Between writing and medicine, she created a reference series about psychiatry and psychology for writers called Freudian Script, advocating for accurate and sensitive portrayals of people with mental health problems in fiction.

-Returned to her beloved Cardiff, she lives with her journalist husband and young daughter.
+Returned to her beloved Cardiff, she lives with her journalist husband and young daughters.

 Photography by Amy Davies